Step 1: Prerequisites

 Various other objects for configuring solutions.

-object is the top-level object for configuring a digital service.
+The Service object is the top-level object for configuring a digital service.

 The embedding message API defines the types used when communicating messages and events to and from an embedded Packhunt solution.